luftreich/blog_source/source/projects/index.markdown

 projects.
 You can found [several blogs][network_blog] on this project.

  - [P2P File Sharing System][p2p]
- - Distance Vector Algorithm in Network Layer
+ - [Distance Vector Algorithm in Network Layer][dvr]
- - NS2 Simulation
+ - NS2 Simulation of Random MAC Protocol

 #### [CSE521 Operating System][os]

-This is probably what this blog is famous for.
+This is probably what this blog is most famous for.
 I didn't actually take this course, I just found the projects very interesting.
 Plus, the instructor offers online automatic grading system, which is so cool.